winicius11/centreon/doc/en/configuration_guide/commands.rst

    :align: center

 .. note::
    By default, locked commands are hidden.
-Tick the "Display locked" box to list all commands.
+Check the "Display locked" box to list all commands.

 ****************
 Adding a command